 Each machine must be accessible through SSH from the host.
-As part of the Deployment of the Bootstrap node, a new SSH identity for the Bootstrap node will be generated and shared to other nodes in the cluster.
-It is also possible to do it beforehand.
+Bootstrap node deployment generates a new SSH identity for the Bootstrap node and shares it with other nodes in the cluster.
+You can also do this manually beforehand.

 2.3.2 Network